Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 * See `asset/vendor/` and `vendor/` for the copyright of the libraries.
 * Some portions are adapted from the modules [Numeric data types] and [Neatline].
-* Copyright Daniel Berthereau, 2018-2021, (see [Daniel-KM] on GitLab)
+* Copyright Daniel Berthereau, 2018-2023, (see [Daniel-KM] on GitLab)

 This module was built first for the French École des hautes études en sciences sociales [EHESS].
-The improvements were developed for the future digital library of the [Campus Condorcet].
+The improvements were developed for the digital library of the [Campus Condorcet].

 [Data type Geometry]: https://gitlab.com/Daniel-KM/Omeka-S-module-DataTypeGeometry